 Jacque L. Keller

-JACQUE LYNN KELLER is an internationally known artist who has been drawing and painting since she was 8 years old.
-In the farm country of northwest Ohio, she was encouraged by teachers and family to explore this passion.
-Throughout her childhood she was a student at the Toledo Museum of Art’s Youth Studies Program.
+JACQUE LYNN KELLER is an internationally collected fine artist.
+Throughout her childhood Jacque was a student at the Toledo Museum of Art’s Youth Studies Program.
 Jacque began painting professionally in the early 1980’s after attending the University of Toledo and Arizona State University’s School of Art.
-She began as a muralist and specializes in trompe l’oeil and commissioned artwork.
-One of Jacque’s art goals is image diversity, ”Each painting has its own lessons for me.
+She began as a muralist and specializes in animal eyes, animal portraiture, trompe l’oeil, and commissioned artwork.
+One of Jacque’s goals is image diversity, ”Each painting has its own lessons for me.
 I am an explorer of color and form…you will see everything from portraiture to non-representational work.
 I need diversity in painting as in life.
 I want the viewer to think, to smile, to enjoy…”

-Jacque’s works on wood, canvas, and metal are included in prestigious private, corporate, and public collections and are eagerly collected and commissioned internationally.
-Her work is currently represented by Quan’tum Art Inc., in Scottsdale, AZ’s renowned art district of Scottsdale, Arizona, USA, and is owned and managed by Jacque and fellow artists John Gleason and Suzanne Larson.
+Jacque’s works on wood, canvas, and metal are included in prestigious private, corporate, and public collections, and are eagerly collected and commissioned worldwide.
+Her artwork is currently represented by her fine art company Quan’tum Art, Inc. QAI which is located in the renowned art district of Scottsdale, Arizona, USA, and is owned and managed by Jacque and fellow artists John Gleason and Suzanne Larson.